mgramin/database-as-code/README.md

 - [Aren't we forgetting someone?](https://speakerdeck.com/tastapod/arent-we-forgetting-someone)

 ### Tools:
-- [Bytebase](https://github.com/bytebase/bytebase) - web-based, zero-config, dependency-free database schema change and version control management tool for developers and DBAs.
+- [Liquibase](https://www.liquibase.org) - database schema change management solution and [standard](https://twitter.com/pramodsadalage/status/1494398226253897733?t=_MKNMnmKBXUMDKJi-ZcYmg&s=19) realization of [Refactoring Databases](https://databaserefactoring.com) patterns.
 - [dbt](https://github.com/dbt-labs/dbt-core) - enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.
-- [HugSQL](https://www.hugsql.org) - a Clojure library for embracing SQL, creating a clean separation of Clojure and SQL code.
-- [PugSQL](https://pugsql.org/) - Python library inspired by HugSQL
 - [Yesql](https://github.com/krisajenkins/yesql) - a Clojure library for using SQL.
 Keep the SQL as SQL.
+- [HugSQL](https://www.hugsql.org) - a Clojure library for embracing SQL, creating a clean separation of Clojure and SQL code.
+- [PugSQL](https://pugsql.org/) - Python library inspired by HugSQL.